strace - trace system calls and signals

 - --follow-forks

-- Trace child processes as they are created by currently traced processes as
+- Traces child processes as they are created by currently traced processes

 - --output-separately

-- If the --output=filename option is in effect, each
+- If the --output=filename option is in effect, the

-processes trace is written to filename.pid where pid
+trace for each process is written to a separate filename.pid

 - -ff